aakkii/CarND-Advanced-Lane-Lines/writeup_template.md

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `corners_unwarp()`, which appears in 17th code cell of the IPython notebook).
 The `corners_unwarp()` function takes as inputs an image (`img`).
-I chose the hardcode the source and destination points in the following manner:
+I chose to hardcode the source and destination points in the following manner:

 ```python
 src = np.float32([[590,450],[700,450],[1135,680],[225,680]])